DabbinDallas/A4K_Recommendations/Recommended Add-ons.md

 > - Requires paid premium providers (eg.Premiumize, Real Debrid, All-Debrid, etc.)
 > - Requires a Trakt account

-> [!TIP]
-> Optional: Install Context menu addon.
-> From the Nixgates Repo install context menu addons.
-This will give you many more options when you pull up context menu on Seren Items.

 > [!IMPORTANT]
 > Installation:
 > 1. Go to the Kodi file manager